ganelson/inform-evolution/proposals/0014-inter-names-for-rulebooks.md

 ## Summary

-A purely additive change to the `translates into Inter as...` sentence syntax, allowing explicit Inter identifier names to be assigned to be rulebooks and activities created in source text.
+This change deprecates the `translates into Inter as...` sentence syntax, in favour of two different syntaxes which offer a wider range of functionality.
 In particular, this allows kits to access rulebooks and activities created in extensions.

 This is an incomplete draft, but what is described below is implemented on the `master` branch of the repository.
 These features are not in any release